phyro/ohara/README.md

 Ohara is a reference to an island from One Piece.
 It was home to archaeologists dedicated to uncovering and preserving historical truth.
 Their library, the Tree of Knowledge, held centuries of accumulated knowledge.
 The island was destroyed by those who wanted history erased and rewritten.

 This project shares that spirit: preserving a verifiable record of what existed before video history can be manipulated.
-The difference is that our Tree of Knowledge is anchored in Bitcoin's blockchain which makes it a record that can't be burned.
+The difference is that our Tree of Knowledge is anchored in Bitcoin's blockchain, which makes it a record that can't be burned.

 ![motivation](diagrams/Tree_of_Knowledge.webp)